aptiko/enhydris/doc/dev/database.rst

 .. class:: enhydris.models.Garea(Gentity)

-   .. attribute:: enhydris.models.Garea.category
+   .. attribute:: enhydris.models.Garea.layer

-      A Garea belongs to a category, such as "water basin" or "country".
+      A Garea belongs to a layer, such as "water basin" or "country".
-      Foreign key to ``GareaCategory``.
+      Foreign key to ``Layer``.

    .. attribute:: enhydris.models.Garea.geometry